-5. Rebuild indexes, if necessary.
+7. Rebuild indexes, if necessary.

-If your application includes indexes on instances of kernel classes which have new implementations in version 3.0, these indexes must be rebuilt to update internal information in the Btree indexing structure, otherwise query results may be incorrect.
+If your application includes indexes on instances of kernel classes which have new implementations in version 3.x, these indexes must be rebuilt to update internal information in the Btree indexing structure, otherwise query results may be incorrect.

-See step 4 on page 29 for more information.
+See step 4 on page 29 for more details on this requirement.